-Manila Japanese School in BGC: A Japanese Education Away from Japan
+Manila Japanese School in BGC: Teaching Japanese Education in PH

 Manila Japanese School is an international school nestled in Bonifacio Global City that specifically caters to the needs of Japanese students.
 It has a teaching environment similar to that of schools in Japan.

 Manila Japanese School is located in University Park in BGC

 It strives to foster the Japanese language and inculcate the Japanese culture to its students while ensuring that they are immersed in and have a deeper understanding of the Philippine culture, at the same time.
 The medium of instruction is Japanese, but the school also offers an English subject, which is administered every week for an hour.

 The Japanese school has classes from Early Years to Junior High School.
 It boasts of modern facilities and state-of-the-art equipment installed in every classroom to aid the students’ learning, as well as a 24-hour security system to ensure their safety.